 Your periods will probably be heavier, and you might experience spotting between periods.
 One study found that copper IUDs increased blood loss by 20–50 percent for the first 12 months after insertion.
 Periods then returned to normal in some women, but not all.
 Heavier blood loss can be managed with ibuprofen or the herbal medicine turmeric.
 Please see Natural Treatment for Very Heavy Periods.

 It might come out.
-The chance of expulsion is highest in the first month after insertion (5.7 percent), and then decreases to 2 percent per year.
+Risk of expulsion is highest in the first month after insertion (5.7 percent), and then decreases to 2 percent per year.
 If it comes out, and you don’t realize, then you could become pregnant.
 Signs of expulsion include pain, spotting, and the absence or lengthening of the string.
 A new “frameless” IUD called GyneFix (available in Europe) is easier to insert and has a lower risk of expulsion.

 There’s a risk of pelvic inflammatory disease (PID) during the first three weeks after insertion, but only if you have a pre-existing infection with gonorrhea or chlamydia.
 That’s why your doctor should screen for those common conditions before inserting an IUD.